RWS/Hugging-Face-Transformers-Service/README.md

 #### 1. Running the Docker Image on a Server

-When running the Docker image on a server, set the environment variables for both the cache directory `HUGGINGFACE_CACHE_DIR` and port.
+When running the Docker image on a server, set the environment variables for both the cache directory `HUGGINGFACE_CACHE_DIR` and `PORT`.
 Execute the following command:

 ```bash
 docker run -d -p ${PORT}:${PORT} -e HUGGINGFACE_CACHE_DIR=/app/model_cache -e PORT=8001 huggingface_ts